top of page

 Language Pangs: On Pain and the Origin of Language (Oxford University Press, 2019).

-> in German translation: Sprachwehen: Über Schmerz und den Ursprung der Sprache, Trans: Peter Brandes (Neofelis Verlag, forthcoming 2023)
+> in German translation: Sprachwehen: Über Schmerz und den Ursprung der Sprache, Trans: Peter Brandes (Neofelis Verlag, 2023).

 Philosophy and Melancholy: Benjamin's Early Reflections on Theater and Language (Stanford University Press, 2013).